Refugees arriving in US unlikely to exceed cap set by Trump - The Boston Globe

 “So we needed to take some time to make sure that the resources were in place, the people were in place, the programs were in place to actually receive refugees coming in,” he said.

-Due to travel restrictions in and out of refugee processing sites worldwide, the U.S. suspended refugee arrivals from March 19 to July 29 of last year except for emergency cases.
+Due to travel restrictions in and out of refugee processing sites worldwide, the United States suspended refugee arrivals from March 19 to July 29 of last year except for emergency cases.
 Only 11,800 refugees were admitted in the 2020 fiscal year, the lowest number in the history of the program.

-The administration is working on rehiring that staff and addressing the backlog, including by making it possible to conduct interviews by video teleconferencing instead of doing them in person, deputy State Department spokeswoman Jalina Porter said.
+The administration is working on rehiring that staff and addressing the backlog, including by making it possible to conduct interviews by video teleconferencing instead of doing them in person, said Jalina Porter, deputy State Department spokeswoman.

 Advertisement